dart-lang/language/working/0524-variance/feature-specification.md

 on the use of objects whose static type includes these modifiers, ensuring that the above-mentioned dynamic type errors cannot occur.

+The explicitly declared variance can be used with generic declarations whose run-time semantics supports subsumption, that is, class, mixin class, enum, and mixin declarations.

 In order to ease the transition where types with explicit variance are created and used, this proposal allows for certain subtype relationships where dynamic type checks are still needed when using pre-feature types